Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-\begin{proposition} Let $\mathcal{G}$ be a connected and not complete chordal graph with $m\geq 3$ vertices and maximal cliques $\mathcal{C}_1,\,\ldots,\,\mathcal{C}_t$.
-Fix any integer $n$.
-There exists a polynomial matrix $P(x)$ with sparsity graph $\mathcal{G}$ that is positive definite for all $x \in \mathbb{R}^n$, but does not admit a chordal decomposition of the form~\cref{e:basic-chordal-decomposition}. \end{proposition}
+Are these matrices always polynomial in $x$?
+Our first result gives a negative answer to this question for all matrix sizes $m \geq 3$, irrespective of the number $n$ of independent variables and of the sparsity graph of $P$.

-While the basic decomposition~\cref{e:basic-chordal-decomposition} does not always exist, more general ones do. \Cref{th:weighted-chordal-decomposition} below guarantees that if an $m \times m$ polynomial matrix with chordal sparsity is positive semidefinite globally, then it admits a chordal decomposition in terms of SOS matrices up to multiplication by an SOS polynomial weight.
-While not hard to prove, this result is nontrivial: it establishes not only that a chordal decomposition is possible up to multiplication by a polynomial weight, but also that this weight and the polynomial matrices involved in the decomposition are SOS, rather than just positive semidefinite.
+\begin{proposition} Let $\mathcal{G}$ be a connected and not complete chordal graph with $m\geq 3$ vertices and maximal cliques $\mathcal{C}_1,\ldots,\mathcal{C}_t$.
+Fix any positive integer $n$.
+There exists an $n$-variate $m \times m$ polynomial matrix $P(x)$ with sparsity graph $\mathcal{G}$ that is strictly positive definite for all $x \in \mathbb{R}^n$, but cannot be written in the form~\cref{e:basic-chordal-decomposition} with positive semidefinite polynomial matrices $S_k(x)$. \end{proposition}